maros/Zway-ConditionSwitch/README.md

 # Zway-ConditionSwitch

-Switches multiple binary switches based on various conditions such as time, day of week, presence and sensor values.
-If all conditions match, the switch will be turned on, otherwise it will be turned off.
-If the negate config option is set this behaviour is inversed.
+Switches multiple switches and scenes based on various conditions such as time, day of week, presence and sensor values.
+Multiple conditions can be combined using boolean junctions AND and OR.

+If the conditions apply multiple switches and scenes can be either turned on or off.
 If no switched devices are configured, this module will create a basic binary sensor that indicates the state of the condition.

 # Configuration

+## conditions

+Conditions that need to apply in order for the selected switches to be swiched on or off.

+## conditions.type

+Type of the condition.
+Can be a binary, multilevel, presence or time conditions.
+Furthermore conditions may be nested to create complex rules.

+## conditions.binaryDevice, conditions.binaryValue

+Comparison device/value for binary sensors and switches.

+## conditions.multilevelDevice, conditions.multilevelOperator, conditions.multilevelValue

+Comparison device/value for binary sensors and switches.

 ## presenceMode